 2. Olive oil

-Olive oil offers similar benefits to anise oil, potentially suffocating lice and preventing them from coming back.
+Olive oil offers similar benefits to anise oil, potentially suffocating lice and preventing them from returning.
 Like anise oil, it ranked among the most effective remedies in the same 2018 study.
-People who want a highly effective home remedy should consider using olive oil and anise oil together.

 3. Coconut oil

 At day 16, 38.7% of participants had no lice.
 However, some participants had lice at all stages of development.
 The researchers suggested the shampoo’s success was likely due to other ingredients, such as detergents.

 More research is necessary to demonstrate whether coconut oil can be part of an effective treatment for lice.

 Researchers found that the tea tree oil treatment was more than twice as effective at treating lice than the other treatment option.
 However, further research is necessary.

 5. Petroleum jelly

 According to a